 5. We expect the Spirit to disrupt our presumptions

 Throughout the book of Acts, the Holy Spirit expresses her sovereignty through disruption, most often signified with the speaking of tongues.
 The pouring out of the Holy Spirit on Pentecost is supposed to be paradigmatic of the life of the church.
 Sadly, this innately disruptive character of the Holy Spirit has been completely cast aside by many Protestants and Catholics in their lived theology.
 Many Catholics seem to worship the Father, the Son, and the Church, while many Protestants worship the Father, the Son, and the Bible.
 Catholics would say the Holy Spirit can never contradict the infallible teachings of the Pope while Protestants would say the Holy Spirit can never contradict their standardized interpretation of the Bible, which in both cases means that the Holy Spirit is not really sovereign.
-But if the book of Acts is supposed to represent how the Spirit moves in the church, then we should expect our presumptions to be continually disrupted as the Holy Spirit relentlessly reshapes us into the form of Christ.
+But if the book of Acts is supposed to represent how the Spirit moves in the church, then we should expect our presumptions to be continually disrupted as the Holy Spirit relentlessly reshapes us into the form of Christ.6.
+The church is supposed to be a solidarity movement

 Through Jesus’ parables, he consistently describes the kingdom of God as a place in which “the last will be first and the first will be last.”
 Last weekend, our campus ministry looked at the parable of the wedding feast in Luke 14:15-24, in which God is a rich man who invites all the people off the street to his party after his rich friends rebuff his invitation.
 That’s what the church should look like: a space that is a refuge for the world’s outsiders.
 But lately, the church has become a refuge for privileged people who seek reassurance that life is uncomplicated and God’s moral priorities are their own.
 When Jesus tells us to take up our crosses and follow him, he’s calling us to throw off our privilege and status to march with the world’s crucified.
 This doesn’t mean that we should neglect the spiritual discipline of pursuing holiness and become toxic, un-introspective social justice warriors.
 We need to be made holy so that we can be God’s solidarity.